 Federal laws also apply to trafficking in controlled substances.
-An outline of the penalties for violations of these laws may be found at: http://www.justice.gov/dea/agency/penalties.htm.
+An outline of the penalties for violations of these laws may be found at the Justice Department.

 Drug Conviction & Financial Aid

 If a student is convicted in a court of law for possessing or selling illegal drugs while receiving federal student aid, this action may negatively affect the student's future eligibility to receive such aid.
 Please contact the Office of Financial Aid to discuss the students' aid eligibility.